ruthless-nz/ruthless-nz.github.io/_posts/2023-08-12-Inital-Development.md

 ---
-title: "Inital-Development"
+layout: post
-date: 2023-08-12
+title:  "Welcome to Jekyll!"
 ---

-oh woweee
+# Welcome

-how good
+**Hello world**, this is my first Jekyll blog post.

-Anna I love you
+I hope you like it!